Strange Story #14: Dark Matter: A Ghost Story

 All day I've been trying to get it straight in my mind.
 What did I see?
 Should I tell the others?

-Ambiguity is a term of I've used many times in the course of this series, and I've been looking for a story that illustrates a certain kind of ambiguity.
+Ambiguity is a term of I've used many times in the course of this series, and I've been looking for a story that illustrates a certain specific kind of ambiguity.
 Namely the 'is it real or is it all in their minds?' kind.
 A Turn Of The Screw is the classic example, but surely done to death (no pun intended).
 I wanted something a bit less obvious.

 That's not to say that these kind of stories are any weaker or less interesting than other types of weird fiction - indeed I think they have several strengths, one of which is the ability to stretch out the ambiguity for a longer period of time without annoying the reader.
 It's no coincidence I think that Dark Matter is the first novel I've featured in this series.